 \section{Results}

 We present our simulation results of the isolated halo in this section.
-First, we begin with standard CDM and SIDM simulations.
-Followed by simulations for which we modify numerical parameters to gain insight into the different sources of error.
+First, we begin with standard CDM and SIDM simulations, followed by simulations where we modified the numerical parameters to gain insights into the different sources of error.

-\subsection{Fiducial Simulations}
+\subsection{Fiducial simulations}

-For our fiducial simulations, we show their central density as well as the change of total energy in Fig.~\ref{fig:cdm_vs_sidm}.
-To compute the central density, we first determine the minimum of the gravitational potential using the peak finding method by \cite{Fischer_2021b}.
-The peak position deviates over time from the initial position not more than a few per cent of the scale radius.
-Given the peak position, we take a sphere around it with a radius of $0.23 \, \mathrm{kpc}$ and compute the average density within it.
-This average density is shown in the upper panel of Fig.\ref{fig:cdm_vs_sidm}.
+For our fiducial simulations, we show their central density and the change of total energy in Fig.~\ref{fig:cdm_vs_sidm}.
+To compute the central density, we first determined the minimum of the gravitational potential using the peak finding method by \cite{Fischer_2021b}.
+The peak position deviates over time from the initial position by no more than a few per cent of the scale radius.
+Given the peak position, we took a sphere around it with a radius of $0.23 \, \mathrm{kpc}$ and computed the average density within it.
+This average density is shown in the upper panel of Fig.~\ref{fig:cdm_vs_sidm}.
 The lower panel gives the total energy (kinetic+potential) relative to the absolute of its initial value as a function of time.
 For collisionless DM (black) it is visible that the central density initially decreases and forms a small density core.
-This is a numerical artefact which is common in $N$-body simulations and known as a numerical core \citep[e.g.][]{Dehnen_2001}.
+This is a numerical artefact that is common in $N$-body simulations and known as a numerical core \citep[e.g.][]{Dehnen_2001}.

 For our simulation with SIDM (blue), the central density is initially decreasing as well.
-However, the density becomes much lower than in the collisionless simulation.
+The density becomes much lower than in the collisionless simulation.
 This is a consequence of the self-interactions, which can be effectively described as heat transfer \citep[e.g.][]{Lynden-Bell_1980, Balberg_2002, Koda_2011}.
 Heat is flowing inward and increases the velocity dispersion in the inner region.
-As a consequence DM particles tend to move outward and the central density decreases.
+As a consequence, DM particles tend to move outward and the central density decreases.